1234zou/MOKIT/README.md

 Some Tips
 ---------
-* To avoid unnecessary errors, you must specify keywords `nosymm int=nobasistransform` in Gaussian .gjf file, if you want to provide a .fch(k) file to `automr`.
+* To avoid unnecessary errors, it is strongly recommended to specify keywords `nosymm int=nobasistransform` in Gaussian input file (.gjf), if you want to provide a .fch(k) file to `automr`.

 Bug Report
 ----------
 * If you find any bug frequently occurs or have any suggestions, you can open an issue on the [Issues](https://gitlab.com/jxzou/mokit/-/issues) page.

 * You can also contact the developer jxzou via E-mail njumath[at]sina.cn, with related files (gjf, fch, out, etc) attached.

 TODO
 ----
-* MOs transferring among NWCHEM, BAGEL, COLUMBUS, etc.
+* MOs transferring among BAGEL, COLUMBUS, etc.

 * Develop/Implement robust black-box strategies of excited state calculations